pawellendzion/WorkManagementApp/README.md

 (Reworking app)

-I moving this app from XAMPP. <br />
+I moving this app from PHP to ASP.NET Core webapi <br />
-Now I will use Docekr with nginx and mysql image.<br />
-Also now I will use framework Symfony and React.
+and React